 Compliance with the toll requirement is enforced in four ways.
 For detailed information, please click on the blue boxes.

-A total of 300 permanently installed enforcement gantries check, while traffic is flowing, whether the trucks subject to toll are correctly logged on in the system.
-If an OBU is installed and is activated, the gantry checks whether the device is set correctly.
-For vehicles subject to toll, the registration plate number is scanned and compared with the data stored in the Toll Collect computing centre.
+A total of 300 permanently installed enforcement gantries register approaching vehicles and as traffic is flowing they check, whether the trucks subject to toll have a correct log-on in the system.
+If an On-Board Unit is installed and is activated, the gantry checks whether the device is set correctly.
+For vehicles subject to toll, the licence plate number is scanned and compared with the data stored in the Toll Collect computing centre.
 If no log-on is present, Toll Collect conducts the necessary investigations and any necessary retrospective toll collection.
-Information relevant to punishment is forwarded by Toll Collect to the BAG.
-It is evaluated there.
+Toll Collect must forward any Information relevant to the proceedings to the BAG, where it is evaluated.
 If there is a correct log-on, the vehicle data is immediately deleted.

 To ensure more effective and flexible enforcement of compliance with the toll requirement, the BAG uses a portable enforcement unit.
 In terms of its functionality, it is a portable enforcement gantry.
 Because the device can be set up and dismantled quickly, unexpected traffic enforcements are possible.